Linear stability of discrete shock profiles for systems of conservation laws: Introduction

 We will now focus on the spectral properties of the operator $\Lcc$ when it acts on $\ell^2(\Z,\C^d)$.
 The following proposition which localizes the essential spectrum of the operator $\Lcc$ is central. \begin{prop} We have that

 \end{prop} Proposition \ref{prop:SpectreEssentielLcc} allows us to conclude that for $z\in \Oc$, $zId_{\ell^2}-\Lcc$ is a Fredholm operator of index $0$ and thus that $z$ either belongs to the resolvent set of $\Lcc$ or is an eigenvalue of $\Lcc$.
-Proposition \ref{prop:SpectreEssentielLcc} is proved for instance in \cite[Theorem 4.1]{Serre} using the so-called geometric dichotomy developped in the thesis of Pauline Godillon \cite[Section III.1.5]{Godillon_these}.
-We will have to reintroduce the geometric dichotomy in Section \ref{sec:GSloin} and we will thus provide the proof of Proposition \ref{prop:SpectreEssentielLcc} (see Lemma \ref{lem_spec_ess}).
+Proposition \ref{prop:SpectreEssentielLcc} is proved for instance in \cite[Theorem 4.1]{Serre} using the so-called geometric dichotomy developped in the thesis of Lafitte-Godillon \cite[Section III.1.5]{Godillon_these}.
+We will have to reintroduce the geometric dichotomy in Section \ref{sec:GSloin} and we will thus provide the reader with the proof of Proposition \ref{prop:SpectreEssentielLcc} (see Lemma \ref{lem_spec_ess} hereafter).

 We will now introduce the spectral stability assumption that we impose on our SDSP $\dsp$.
 It can be separated in two parts. \begin{hypo} The operator $\Lcc$ has no eigenvalue of modulus equal or larger than $1$ other than $1$. \end{hypo} Combining Hypothesis \ref{H:spec} with Proposition \ref{prop:SpectreEssentielLcc}, we can then conclude that the set $\overline{\U}\backslash\lc1\rc$ is included in the resolvent set of $\Lcc$.